Please note that the recommended version of Scilab is 2023.1.0. This page might be outdated.

 Prototype of functions which may be used as event handler.

-handle of the axe's parent where the event occurred.
+window number where the event had occurred.

 X coordinate in pixels of the mouse pointer when the events occurred.